Janpot/next-rpc/README.md

 import db from '../../lib/db';

 export const config = {
-  // enable rpc on this API route
+  rpc: true, // enables rpc on this API route
-  rpc: true,
 };

 // export a function that needs to be called from the server and the browser